flammino/TravelingSalesmanGeneticAlgorithim/ReadMe.md

 ### This program finds near-optimal solutions to the travelling salesman problem by using a genetic algorithm.

-#### I would reccomend lowering the number of generations if running in debug mode.
+#### I would recommend lowering the number of generations if running in debug mode.

 ## Sample run: